AthulyaS123/NCCNMakrdownFiles/nccn_markdowns/Inflammatory Breast Cancer/Ch2.md

 BRCA tests
 Everyone has BRCA genes.
 Normal BRCA genes help to prevent tumor growth.
-They help
-¿x damaged cells and help cells grow normally.
+They help damaged cells and help cells grow normally.
 BRCA mutations put you at risk for more than one type of cancer.
 Mutations in BRCA1 or
 BRCA2 increase the risk of breast, ovarian, prostate, colorectal, pancreatic, and melanoma skin cancers.
-Mutated BRCA genes can also aႇect how some treatments work.
+Mutated BRCA genes can also affect how some treatments work.
 These tests might be repeated.

 Other genes